open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 Celebrate when the team successfully completes a project or process.
 Doing this not only reinforces a culture of positivity but also enables the team to spend time together, informally socializing.

-For co-located teams, this might involve going out for drinks or dinner after work, sharing a cake, or any other type of celebration brings the team closer.
+For co-located teams, this might involve going out for drinks or dinner after work, sharing a cake, or any other type of celebration that brings the team closer.
 Moments like these enable the team to relive the victory and discuss future plans.

 On a remote team, celebratory traditions like this are more challenging, as it can seem like members are celebrating on their own.